wp-plugins/secure-html5-video-player/readme.txt

 The file name of the video without the file extension.
 The video directory set in the control panel is searched for files with this name and with file extensions: mp4, m4v, ogv, ogg, theora.ogv, webm, png, jpg, jpeg, and gif.
 The files that match are automatically used in the video tag and poster displayed in the page.
 For example, if you have videos: myclip.mp4, myclip.ogv, myclip.webm, and the poster image: myclip.png; you need only set a file value of "myclip".

     [video file="myclip"]

+### vimeo
+The Vimeo video ID.
+A Vimeo video can be used as the primary video, with the HTML5 video as a fallback mechanism if the video is not available on the Vimeo service.
+A Vimeo video can alternatively be used as the fallback when a specifed HTML5 video is not available.

+    [video vimeo="46623590"]

+### youtube
+The Youtube video ID.
+A Youtube video can be used as the primary video, with the HTML5 video as a fallback mechanism if the video is not available on the Youtube service.
+A Youtube video can alternatively be used as the fallback when a specifed HTML5 video is not available.

+    [video youtube="u1zgFlCw8Aw"]

 ### mp4
 The file name or URL of the h.264/MP4 source for the video.